nhsd-a2si/docs-uec-appts/_pages/functional_spec/dos/dos_wfoverview.md

 * How should a booking only service be profiled on the DoS?

 *Currently there is no way to technically prohibit a referral via the DoS if no appointments are available.
-The reccomendation is to clearly indicate that referrals are not accepted both in the referral instructions and also in the title of the service*
+The recommendation is to clearly indicate that referrals are not accepted both in the referral instructions and also in the title of the service*

 * What if a service is profiled for both triage outcomes that are appropriate for an appointment and other outcomes that are not appropriate?